Nweike-Igwenagu/Bootcamp-Assessment2/readme.txt

 7. on your favourite browser open the django url

+8. there is already a created superuser, access the admin page with the username 'admin' and the password 'admin'

 8. And Kudos! you have completed the final step to viewing my project Hope it didn't stress u. sorry if it did.